 - Commercial Banks

 - Regional Rural Banks

 - State Cooperative Agriculture and Rural Development Banks

-- Such other institutions, which will be eligible for refinance from NABARD
+- Such other institutions, which will be eligible for refinancing from NABARD

-Theword loan would be complex in nature and the contributing banks would extend bank loan as per the planprice, which would be inclusive of subsidy amount eligible, as capital subsidy is back-ended, but elite of margin money as specified.
-The repayment schedules will be drained on the total amount of the loan (including subsidy) in such a way that the subsidy amount is accustomed after liquidation of net bank loan (excluding subsidy).
+The word loan would be complex in nature and the contributing banks would extend bank loan as per the plan price, which would be inclusive of subsidy amount eligible, as capital subsidy is back-ended, but the elite of margin money as specified.
+The repayment schedules will be drained on the total amount of the loan (including subsidy) in such a way that the subsidy amount is accustomed after the liquidation of the net bank loan (excluding subsidy).

-Repayment Period will depend on the nature of activity and will differ between 5-10 years.
+The repayment Period will depend on the nature of the activity and will differ between 5-10 years.
 The repayment term may include a maximum, grace period of 2 years (to be decided by the financing bank as per needs of individual projects).

-Rate of Interest on term loan will be as per RBI guidelines and declared bank policies in this regard.
-Interest is chargeable on borrower’s accounts as per processplaced down by RBI for direct agricultural advances under priority segmentrules.
-The financial organisations may also deliver working capital separately, in case if required for the project.
+The rate of Interest on the term loan will be as per RBI guidelines and declared bank policies in this regard.
+Interest is chargeable on borrower’s accounts as per the process placed down by RBI for direct agricultural advances under priority segment rules.
+The financial organizations may also deliver working capital separately, in case if required for the project.